Eating Healthy on Maui

 • Processed foods are bad.
 We’re finding that even a lot of the stuff at Wholefoods has nasty stuff in it.
 They probably stock them because they’re local, or they are sustainable or something, but not always because they’re non-GMO, healthy organic foods.

 • Lime/lemon juice and/or vinegar make for great substitutes for salt.
 Salt is not a bad thing if in moderation.
-We need salt to live, but using citrus and vinegars can kick up the flavor just as well.
-Some veggies you wouldn't dream of eating can taste amazing if you put the time into it.
+We need salt to live, but using citrus and vinegar can kick up the flavor just as well.
+Some veggies you wouldn’t dream of eating can taste amazing if you put the time into them.

 • We always have fresh herbs in the house.
 Adding some fresh thyme, rosemary, or sage can add so much flavor to anything, and it’s good for you!

 • Cut back on starch and proteins!
 The American diet usually makes protein the biggest portion, next to the starch, and finally a small number of veggies for color.
 It should be the other way around.
 Veggies should constitute at least 1/2 the plate.
 Starch/carbs are not necessary, but if you do it, make it a small portion.
 Protein should be a smaller portion.
 We often split a normal American portion of meat between us, and we don’t miss it cause we fill up on veggies.
 You also save money doing this.
 You can cut costs this way because meats are so expensive, OR get a better cut of meat than you normally would.

 • Just because a chicken was humanly treated and free-range, doesn’t mean they weren’t fed GMO corn.